AdobeDocs/campaign-standard.en/help/sending/using/managing-test-profiles-and-sending-proofs.md

    See [Creating a workflow](../../automating/using/building-a-workflow.md#creating-a-workflow).

+1. Drag and drop a Load file activity to assign some data to a profile.
+For example, to assign a loyalty status to some profiles of the database.

 1. Drag and drop a **[!UICONTROL Query]** activity into your workflow and open it.

    The Query activity is presented in the [Query](../../automating/using/query.md) section.

-1. Add additional data from a linked table.
+1. Add additional data.
 For more on this, see [Enriching data](../../automating/using/query.md#enriching-data).

 1. Drag and drop an **Email delivery** activity into your workflow and open it.